PreferredAI/PyBMF/README.md

 # PyBMF

-A python library for Boolean Matrix Factorization.
+A Python library for Boolean Matrix Factorization.

+Under development.